 As you may expect, they were always depicted as female or feminine beings and were referred to by the Epic poet Homer, as the “daughters of Zeus.”
 In later depictions, they are almost always pictured as scantily clad or completely naked young women, resting on a tree or in some other natural setting.

 In such depictions, they are either grouped together or on their own, nestled by their tree or spring, seemingly waiting for an onlooker to notice them.

 Although they tended to remain on the fringes of the more famous myths and stories of Graeco-Roman mythology, there are quite a few romantic stories and folktales where they play very prominent roles.

-Moreover, in broader Greek (and later Christian) folklore, nymphs were said to seduce young male travelers and strike them with infatuation, dumbness or madness, having first caught their attention by their dancing and music!
+Moreover, in broader Greek (and later Christian) folklore, nymphs were said to seduce young male travelers and strike them with infatuation, dumbness, or madness, having first caught their attention with their dancing and music!